LukasFrankenQ/georetriever/README.md

 pip install georetriever
 ```

+Note that for the feauture `"temperature"`, the API to `ERA5` will be used, which requires registration and setting up of the CDS API key as [here](https://cds.climate.copernicus.eu/api-how-to).

 ### Example

 The package works through the `GeoCutout` object.
 During its initialization, the  spatial and temporal scale of the data is defined.
 Coordinates are in `(lon, lat)`.
 The actual retrieval of data starts when the `prepare()`, which takes the features of interest are passed method is called.